-Metadata item type: METEOR identifier: Registration status: Data Quality Statement 726250 Indigenous, Standard 06/02/2020 Data quality Institutional environment: The National Aboriginal and Torres Strait Islander Health Survey (NATSIHS), National Health Survey (NHS) and Survey of Income and Housing (SIH) were collected, processed, and published by the Australian Bureau of Statistics (ABS).
+Institutional environment: The National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) and National Health Survey (NHS) were collected, processed, and published by the Australian Bureau of Statistics (ABS).
 The ABS operates within a framework of the Census and Statistics Act 1905 and the Australian Bureau of Statistics Act 1975 .
 These ensure the independence and impartiality from political influence of the ABS, and the confidentiality of respondents.
 For more information on the institutional environment of the ABS, including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see ABS Institutional Environment .
 Timeliness: The NATSIHS is conducted approximately every six years.
 The 2018-19 NATSIHS was conducted between July 2018 and April 2019.
 Previous NATSIHS was collected in 2012-13 and 2004-05.
 Results from the 2018-19 NATSIHS were released in December 2019.
 The NHS is conducted approximately every three years.
-The 2017-18 NHS was conducted between July 2017 and June 2018.
+The 2017-18 NHS was conducted from July 2017 to June 2018.
 Previous surveys were conducted in 1989-90, 1995, 2001, 2004-05, 2007-08, 2011-12 and 2014-15.
-Results from the 2017-18 NHS were released in December 2018.
-The SIH is conducted approximately every two years.
-The 2017-18 SIH was conducted between July 2017 and June 2018.
-Results from the 2017-18 SIH were released in July 2019.
-Accessibility: See National Aboriginal and Torres Strait Islander Health Survey, 2018-19 (ABS 2019) and National Health Survey: First Results, 2017-18 (ABS 2018a) for an overview of results.
+Results for the 2017-18 NHS were released in December 2018.
+Accessibility: See National Aboriginal and Torres Strait Islander Health Survey, 2018-19 (ABS 2019) and National Health Survey: First Results 2017-18 (ABS 2018) for an overview of results.
 Data from these surveys are also accessible in the DataLab and TableBuilder environment.
 For further details, refer to the Microdata Entry Page on the ABS website.
-Interpretability: Other information from these surveys are available on request from the ABS .
-Information to aid interpretation of the data is available from the: National Aboriginal and Torres Strait Islander Health Survey, 2018-19(ABS 2019) Household Income and Wealth, Australia, 2017-18 (ABS 2018c) Survey of Income and Housing, User Guide, Australia, 2017-18 (ABS 2018d) National Health Survey: First Results, 2017-18 (ABS 2018a) National Health Survey: Users' Guide, 2017-18 (ABS 2018b) available on the ABS website.
+Other information from these surveys may also be requested from the ABS .
+Interpretability: Information to aid interpretation of the data is available from the: National Aboriginal and Torres Strait Islander Health Survey, 2018-19 (ABS 2019) National Health Survey: First Results, 2017-18 (ABS 2018a) National Health Survey: Users' Guide, 2017-18 (ABS 2018b) available on the ABS website.
 Many health-related issues are closely associated with age, therefore data for this indicator have been age-standardised to the 2001 total Australian population to account for differences in the age structures of the states and territories and Indigenous and non-Indigenous populations.
-Age-standardised rates should be used to assess the relative differences between groups, not to infer the rates that actually exist in the population.
+Age- standardised rates should be used to assess the relative differences between groups, not to infer the rates that actually exist in the population.